 What we now call the Osireion is shrouded in mystery.
 Many Egyptologists claim that it was built by Seti I or by his grandson Merenptah, who was responsible for some of the carvings.
 But the structure is stylistically very different from anything else built during the New Kingdom.

 The only thing like it can be found at Valley Temple of Khafre at Giza, just in front of the Sphinx.
-It dates back to the 4th Dynasty, though many believe that even that temple could be older than Egyptologists claim.
+It dates back to the 4th Dynasty, though many believe the temple could be older than Egyptologists claim.

 The Osireion consists of large square rose granite pillars, most of which are completely void of any carvings or inscriptions.
 Some of the pillars are as heavy as 100 tons.
 And like all granite in Egypt, they had to be transported all the way from Aswan.